-An impairment test of these cash generating units was performed when calculating their recoverable value.
-For assessment of the value in use, the estimated future cash flows were discounted to their present value applying the pre-tax rate of the average weighted cost of capital in the industry which equalled to 8.64 %.
-The main assumptions used for the calculation of the value in use are as follows:
+In December 2015, the recoverable amount of the investment in AB Modest, as a cash-generating unit, was reviewed by calculating the value in use.
+For estimation of the value in use, the calculated future cash flows were discounted to their present value applying an industry weighted average cost of capital rate, which was equal to 8.64%.
+The main assumptions used for calculation are as follows:

-- The future cash flows have been calculated based on historical experience and the business plan for 5 years.
-The cash flows expected during the remaining useful life of the machinery and equipment have been calculated by extrapolating the cash flow of the 5th year with a 5 percent growth rate. - For an increase of revenues and improvement of performance results, the Group is planning: to increase sales not only of usual assortment of cheese, but also of the new product whey; to increase production and sales of blue cheese using the new technological equipment, to find target markets for these products; to improve operation of the logistics warehouse; to review workload of the production employees. - The Group's management expects that prices for raw milk will not differ significantly from the prices in 2015; - The Group's management is planning to strengthen marketing of the Group and increase export sales;
+- Future cash flows are calculated based on historical experience and the 5-year business plan.
+Cash flows expected over the remaining useful life of the machinery and equipment were calculated by extrapolating the cash flow for the fifth year with the expected 5 percent growth rate. - For an increase of revenues and improvement of performance results, the Company is planning to increase sales not only of usual assortment of cheese, but also of the new product whey; to increase production and sales of blue cheese using the new technological equipment, to find target markets for these products; to improve operation of the logistics warehouse; to review workload of the production employees. - The management of the Group expects that the prices for raw milk will not significantly differ from the prices in 2015.